diasurgical/devilutionX/README.md

 # Building from Source

-Want to compile the program by yourself, grate!
+Want to compile the program by yourself, great!
 Simply follow the [build instructions](./docs/building.md);

 # Multiplayer
  - TCP/IP only requires the host to expose port 6112